argoproject/Argo/docs/users/customlanding.rst

 **Creating the landing page**

 Landing pages are created through the Landing Pages > Add New entry in the Dashboard sidebar.
 Landing pages have the following options:
-	-Title
+    - Title
-	-Display header
+    - Display header
-	-Show series byline, with the byline setting elsewhere on the page, -Show social media sharing links
+    - Show series byline, with the byline setting elsewhere on the page,
+    - Show social media sharing links
-	-Layout style
+    - Layout style

-		-Standard: Uses title, description, and featured image
+       - Standard: Uses title, description, and featured image
-		-Alternate: Uses title, description, and custom HTML -Number of widget columns and which widget region they are -Number of posts per page
+       - Alternate: Uses title, description, and custom HTML

+    - Number of widget columns and which widget region they are
+    - Number of posts per page
-	-Post order and display options
+    - Post order and display options
-		-Show featured image
+      - Show featured image
-		=Show excerpt
+      - Show excerpt
-		-Show byline
+      - Show byline
-		-Show categories and tags
+      - Show categories and tags

-	-Slug
-	-Author
+     - Slug
+     - Author
-	-Footer layout style
+     - Footer layout style
-		-None
+       - None
-		-Create a new "Series SeriesName: Bottom" [[widget area|Sidebars and widgets]], editable in 		*Appearance* > *Widgets* -Custom HTML
+       - Create a new "Series SeriesName: Bottom" [[widget area|Sidebars and widgets]], editable in          *Appearance* > *Widgets*
+       - Custom HTML